elitekaycy/blog_backend/readme.md

 <details>
 <summary>
 <font color="yellow">PUT</font>
-edit an individual post in the blog [blogs](https://localhost:3000/edit/1)</summary>
+edit an individual post in the blog</summary>

     description: this route edits the post with the specific id passed in
-    Path: /edit/:blogId
+    Path: /blog/post/edit/:id

     `{
         "updatedPost": {